 In all other instances, if you suspect that a child is being abused, abandoned or neglected, contact the Florida Department of Children and Families (DCF) at 1-800-962-2873 to make a report.

 Many areas of the University have also identified a specific person to handle questions or reports about something you think may be wrong.
 You may also be able to raise your concerns with specific University offices established to handle certain types of issues.
 Please refer to the University Compliance Directory for point persons with compliance responsibilities over diverse subject matter areas.
-You may access the University Compliance Directory here.
+Please make sure to access the University Compliance Directory.

 However, you should ensure that the body of the report does not reveal your identity by accident, for example, “from my desk next to John Murray…” or “In my 7 years, 3 months and 4 days with this department…” If you are the only individual who could possibly know the reported facts, there may be an unintended disclosure of your identity.
 The University will honor and protect your request for confidentiality to the extent possible as it fulfills its obligations in responding to the report.